 Urgent Action Needed: Denounce Wrongful, Discriminatory Refugee Arrests, Detention, and Attempts to Remove Thousands of Refugees from Our Neighborhoods

 • Ends Operation PARRIS: Prohibit funding used for Operation PARRIS and any other operation carrying out indiscriminate arrests of lawfully present refugees in Minnesota or any other state or city.
 This should also include prohibiting funding for DHS for family detention, detention of minors, or new contracts for private detention.
+Please note that Plaintiffs have sought relief from the harms of this operation through a new lawsuit filed January 24, 2026, and a federal judge issued a temporary restraining order on January 28, 2026.

 We want all Americans who came to this country seeking safety to know that we will not stop speaking out and hope to uplift your voices in any way we can.